dimitri-nicolo/calico/getting-started/windows-calico/quickstart.md

 #### Install {{site.prodnameWindows}}

-The following steps install a Kubernetes cluster on a single Windows node, with a Linux control node.
+The following steps install a Kubernetes cluster on a single Windows node, with a [minimum]({{site.baseurl}}/getting-started/kubernetes/requirements#node-requirements) of 4 Linux worker nodes.

 - **Kubernetes**